-My back ground consists of several occupations with my husband Paul which are Registered Theatre Nurse, Business Owner of Bissys Permaculture Café, Business Owner Gymbaroo educational centre and teacher, Business Owner and designer for Fipa's World and mother to 8 children most are know young adults themselves.
+My back ground consists of several occupations which are Registered Theatre Nurse, Business Owner of Bissys Permaculture Café, Business Owner Gymbaroo educational centre and teacher, Business Owner and designer for Fipa's World and mother to 8 children most are now young adults themselves.

 We have now expanded what we were doing at home to our family café (Bissys café) This was done by reading articles and watching youtubes supplied by Bill Mollison and Geoff Lawton.
 To confirm we had it right I attended the recent Permaculture design course at the Channon.
 There's a few things to tweek at our café but we feel we will have a positive way forward with a design for our next new project at Cargo.
 Our café has become a buzz of activity with many customers wanting to learn about permaculture.
 Our café garden set up at the café has become a good educational space with people regularly walking through to view all the components.
 We even have school groups asking if they can bring children in for tours to learn about permaculture.
 This was unexpected for us because we didn't realise when we first set up the gardens that people want to learn more.
 I suppose we thought everyone was already doing this but that didn't seem to be so.